jasonmuzzy/aoc-copilot/docs/commands.md

 <a id="refresh"></a>
 ### Refresh

 Force the re-download of the puzzle page, and optionally the inputs.
-Useful if your local cache has gotten out of sync with your actual progress, for example if you manually enter an answer on the website and the Copilot is unaware of it.
+Useful if your local cache has gotten out of sync with your actual progress, for example if you manually enter an answer on the website and AoCC is unaware of it.

 Usage: